Friday, August 11, 2006

 Click here for part two

-Fennessy: Having just read descriptions of the film, I did think they [the Bang-Bang] were gonna go farther.
+Fennessy: Having just read descriptions of the film, I did think they [the Bang-Bang] were gonna go further.
 Yet, at the same time, it seems to me that the timing of the film is interesting, because that's what's happening right now.
 Like I just bought a collection of the works of the Delta 5, and they're from that era--actually slightly past--but they didn't release a record, and they had this reputation based on one single, "Mind Your Own Business."
 The compilation is Peel Sessions and other singles...the Delta 5 were in with [bands like] the Slits and the Raincoats.

-name of the film the quasi-fictional Ken Russell tries to make about them.]
+[The Bang-Bang released one single, "Two-Way Romeo."
+It's also the name of the film the quasi-fictional Ken Russell tries to make about them.]

 Fulton: I've never heard of the Delta 5--the Slits I've heard of.